anhd-ha/TIGTOG/README.md

 Folder containing input genome FASTA file.

 **-n, --project**
 The project name for outputs.
+Please ensure it differs from the input folder name.

 **-t, --cpus**
 Number of CPUs to use for the HMMER3 search and AAI calculation (if requested).